Phone Addiction Is Ruining Your Sleep — Here's What the Data Says

 - Increased daytime sleepiness

 The researchers found that the content matters as much as the light.
 Interactive content (social media, messaging, games) was worse for sleep than passive content (watching a movie) because it keeps the brain in an alert, problem-solving state.
+This is a big reason why it's so hard to put your phone down at night — the content is designed to keep your brain engaged.

 The Compounding Effect